 My grading criteria for "smaller assignments"

 By "smaller assignments" I mean all graded work other than formal papers and midterm and final exams.

-In grading most smaller assignments, I evaluate your work with two primary criteria in mind: 1) most importantly, the extent to which it meets and follows the assignment's intent by heeding instructions carefully and precisely, and 2) the level of effort indicated by your work.
+In grading most smaller assignments, I evaluate your work with two primary criteria in mind: 1) the extent to which it meets and follows the assignment's intent by heeding instructions carefully and precisely, and 2) the level of effort indicated by your work.

 Your grade on some smaller assignments will be a purely quantitative matter of how many errors you make and avoid.
 With the "Quotations Exam" in 1101, for instance, your grade will reflect how carefully you follow the very precise rules for documenting quotations and other source material correctly.
 If you put the effort into mastering the basics outlined on my "Quotations" page, your grade on this exam should be strong.

 With other smaller assignments, reading quizzes and peer response exercises, for example, your effort alone will dictate the grade.
 For many reading quiz questions there will be no one "right" answer, and you will get full credit for any answer clearly indicating that you have read the material closely enough to provide a reasonable answer, whether or not yours is the specific answer I had in mind when making the quiz.
 Similarly, with peer response exercises, I am not so concerned with whether I agree with your suggestions or comments, but mainly with the effort you make in offering helpful criticism and advice.
 So long as you answer each peer response question carefully and thoroughly and offer helpfully critical comments, you should get an A for the assignment.